 We love nature, children, and play!

-Andrea has been working with Fresh Air Learning since early 2015 and volunteered as a parent for 2 years before that.
-She has a degree in special education and has been working with elementary and preschool families for 20 years. \ When she's not volunteering with her two kids' various activities you can find her staying fit and getting inspired outside.
+Andrea (She/her) has been working with Fresh Air Learning since early 2015 and volunteered as a parent for 2 years before that.
+She has a degree in special education and has been working with elementary and preschool families for 20 years.
+When she's not volunteering with her two kids' various activities you can find her staying fit and getting inspired outside.
 She believes that Fresh Air Learning helps give kids resilience, stamina, personal responsibility, and a deep connection to nature, it is her hope that kids fall in love with nature forever and grow to preserve it.
 Andrea is a reporting teacher with our elementary program.
 See you in our forest office!

-Jocelyn has been working in the Early Childhood Education field since 2016.
+Jocelyn (She/her) has been working in the Early Childhood Education field since 2016.
 Her favourite moments while teaching have been seeing the proud face of a child who accomplished a task they hadn't been able to do before, witnessing the journey of a child's growing confidence in a new place, and seeing the pure joy and energy of a child who is bursting with excitement!

 Jocelyn feels so grateful to live, work, and raise her daughters in beautiful Vancouver.
 She is passionate about taking care of the earth and its beings, and draws inspiration from the beauty and wonders of nature.
 Jocelyn is continuously awed by the curiosity and creativity of young children, and enjoys the co-learning that forest school provides.
 She believes that strong relationships are what truly make a community special and is looking forward to meeting you!

 Romi (they/them) wishes to heal themselves, their lineages and the unceded lands they are a guest in through deepened and widened relationships, and tender stamina for a practice of radical and collective care.
 From these teachings and experiences, they hope to cultivate a being together that might foster a collective regrowth, and medicinal sharing of stories.
-Jacob believes theses needs can be sown by being together in affirmative creativity, and be nurtured through dance, song, slowness and curiosity.
+Romi believes theses needs can be sown by being together in affirmative creativity, and be nurtured through dance, song, slowness and curiosity.
 From their birth in Treaty 13 territory in Tkaronto, they have lived and learned in Sutiaba territories, Nicaragua, studied in their ancestral lands of Normandie France, and have most recently been a guest in these Coast Salish territories at WSANEC, S’Klallam, Musqueam, Tlseil-Waututh and Squamish.
 Though they have learned much from their formal education at United World Colleges and UBC, learning from elders, plant medicines, and communities of land defense has been most transformative for them.
 Romi hopes to honour this by introducing young people to the wonders of the forest, and the land’s embraces that might move us to the transformations that are needed within us, and through us the world.

 childhood care and education.
 Althea’s most fond memories of childhood